Khama III: Baptism and conflict with Sekgoma

 Following the opening up of the Kalahari by David Livingstone in 1849, a large hunting-trading boom arose that lasted into the late 1870s.
 This trade was controlled by the Bakwena, Bangwato, Bangwaketse, and Batawana, who were all part of a loose alliance.
-All four of these Tswana-speaking groups organized private and regimental hunting groups using horses and guns, in addition to using the unfree labor or desert-dwellers who they subjugated or otherwise forced to pay annual tribute in the form of hunting products.
+All four of these Tswana-speaking groups organized private and regimental hunting groups using horses and guns, in addition to the forced labor of desert-dwellers whom they subjugated or forced to pay annual tribute in the form of hunting products.
 The young Khama was at the forefront of this transition to global commerce, and as a young man owned considerable numbers of horses, guns, and ox-wagons.
 He was well-travelled and spoke fluent Dutch, the lingua franca of the period.
 By all accounts he was popular with visiting hunters (who came from South Africa and across the globe), who needed permission to travel and hunt on Ngwato territory.
 Although he was often portrayed by his missionary patrons as being primarily motivated by religious concerns, Khama was at the center of not only reshaping the Ngwato economy, but also of extending its power over a host of subject peoples.

 Despite his considerable influence as an economic actor, Khama is best known as the founder of a Christian state.
 In his early twenties, Khama was baptized into the Lutheran church in 1860 by the German missionary Heinrich Christoph Schulenberg along with five of his younger brothers.
 The brothers were some of the first members of the tribe to take this step; a step that would soon be joined by a fairly large percentage of Khama's followers.
 It was no small step for Khama.
 By this time in his life he had already gone through bogwera (the tribe's traditional initiation ceremony into manhood) with members of his mephato (age regiment).
 Historically, bogwera entailed rigorous endurance tests, which included circumcision.